 The District currently operates seven potable water wells in various locations throughout the service area.
-These wells have a combined production of approximately 4.9 million gallons per day (MGD).
-To provide peak-time capacity and pressure, the District has six well facilities equipped with booster pumps and hydropneumatic tanks and one well on a variable frequency drive (VFD).
-Additionally, three of the wells are equipped with onsite storage tanks with capacities ranging from 125,000 to 450,000 gallons.
+These wells have a combined production of approximately 5 million gallons per day (MGD).
+To provide peak-time capacity and pressure, the District has seven well facilities equipped with booster pumps and hydropneumatic tanks.
+Three of the wells are equipped with onsite storage tanks with capacities ranging from 125,000 to 450,000 gallons.
 Each well also includes a chlorination injection system to provide disinfection.
+To insure safe drinking water, the District currently has 123-TCP treatment systems at three well sites.
+An additional system with be installed in the near future.

 The water transmission and distribution system has approximately 200,000 lineal feet of pipe composed primarily of water mains ranging between 6 to 12 inches in diameter.
 Certain locations within the District are served by 4-inch water mains looped between the larger pipes.
 There are also three short segments of 3-inch main, two of which provide increased service to specific sites and the third of which completes a short system loop.